naturalcandy/blogng/content/Blog/second_post/index.md

 }, ["product"]);
 ```

 A lot more easy on the eyes, right?
-And we can even add to add a dummy documentation field as our metadata!
+And we can even add a dummy documentation field as our metadata!
 The improved readability becomes more pronounced as we deal with larger and more complex schemas.

 Now, let's take a look at the function definitions that help us create this transformed schema: